What is mono (mononucleosis)?

 During your appointment, your medical provider will conduct a full physical exam and ask you about your medical history.
 If your symptoms are consistent with mononucleosis, a quick test can be conducted to check for evidence of the virus.
 The results are typically ready in under 10 minutes.
 Mononucleosis can only be detected by this test if you’ve had the virus for at least 7 days, but symptoms rarely develop that quickly.

 Because other illnesses can present similar symptoms, your medical provider may specify additional testing.
 This may include a test for the flu, strep throat, or other illnesses depending on your symptoms and medical history.

 If your test is positive for mono, your health care provider will counsel you on how to manage the virus and your symptoms.

 Your mononucleosis treatment plan will include plenty of rest.
 For most people, symptoms dissipate in 2-4 weeks.
 Some symptoms, like fatigue, can take longer to resolve.
 As you begin to feel better, you can gradually return to your normal activities.

 Medications are sometimes used to help manage the symptoms of the illness.
-You may be advised to take ibuprofen or acetaminophen to alleviate your fever, sore throat, or other discomfort.
+You may be advised to take ibuprofen or acetaminophen to alleviate your fever, sore throat, or other discomforts.
 A steroid called prednisone may be prescribed if you have trouble breathing or eating due to a severely sore throat.